 But, the Thule Chariot infant sling clearly says in big bold letters “Do not use with the cycling kit, serious injury or death may occur.”
 You would think somebody with enough money to buy a Chariot could make an informed decision, but I guess not.

 That said, newborns are bobble heads.
 Their heads are much bigger than their bodies and their neck muscles are not fully developed yet.
 You do not want them shaken around and they can’t communicate like a toddler can if their uncomfortable.
 It’s probably best to wait at least 3-6 months, but if you’re impatient like me here are some thoughts on minimizing risks.

 - Make sure they have body and head support.
-I feel the infant sling does a great job at keeping him in place.
+The infant sling does a great job at keeping him in place.
 You could also install a car seat in a Chariot or Burly trailer.
 I have heard of parents installing the base and then just clicking in the car seat when they go for a ride.
+Check prices here.

 - Stay on smooth paths and roads.

 - Stay away from a lot of traffic, both bike and car.
 We live in a small town so I don’t have to worry about this one.